 With federal estate taxes currently beginning at an effective tax rate of 37% (2017), and moving higher from there, it is critical for high net worth families to employ tax minimization strategies.

 Since physicians are likely to be high-income earners and accumulate a significant net worth, their estate planning should be more sophisticated than merely drafting a Last Will.

-For a number of reasons, we at James D. Yurman & Associates, Inc. feel that a Family/Marital Revocable Trust should be the cornerstone of your Estate Planning program.
+For a number of reasons, James D. Yurman feels that a Family/Marital Revocable Trust should be the cornerstone of your Estate Planning program.
 First, it allows you to determine the appropriate age at which your children will take control of your estate.
 Secondly, it effectively takes advantage of the Unified Credit (i.e. federal estate tax exclusion).